 How do I know if there will be a tutor working who can help me with my subject?

 A schedule on the Bock Learning Center's Canvas site and webpage.
 This schedule lists tutoring hours and the courses that our tutors can assist with.
 Please refer to this schedule to determine the best time to visit us.

 What should I bring to the Bock Learning Center?

 You should bring your textbook, calculator, class notes, and any questions that you have.

 How much time should I allow?

 I am interested in hiring a private tutor.
-Can the Learning Center recommend one of its tutors?
+Can the Bock Learning Center recommend one of its tutors?

 We are unable to share our tutor information with the public or provide any kind of reference.
-These tutors often post signs with their services and contact information on the communal bulletin boards around campus, so we recommend that you reference these.
+Private tutors often post signs with their services and contact information on the communal bulletin boards around campus, so we recommend that you reference these.

 Visit Become a Tutor page for details and application.